I heard that BT is cutting phone bills by £5 a month. Does that apply to everyone? When will my bill go down?

 It'll apply to anyone who subscribes to a landline from BT and no other BT service.

-It'll cover "line rental, call charges, and call package add-ons", so you'd get the discount whether you have basic line rental or spring for something like anytime calls.
+The cut in price returns the cost of BT line rental to 2009 levels in real terms, and covers "line rental, call charges, and call package add-ons", so you get the discount whether you have basic line rental or spring for something like anytime calls.

-The key here, though, is landline only customers - if you have BT broadband or BT TV, you won't qualify for the discounted rate.
-That said, Ofcom implies that you'll still qualify if you get broadband or TV from someone else - say, Plusnet broadband or Sky TV, which don't require a Plusnet or Sky landline.
-The slashed bills will most likely simply apply to anyone and everyone taking out a landline-only service with BT.
+The key here, though, is landline only customers - if you have BT broadband or BT TV, you do not qualify for the discounted rate.
+The slashed bills apply to anyone and everyone taking out a landline-only service with BT.

 At least, that's the basics of what Ofcom says must happen.
 BT may take a slightly different approach to its pricing that incorporates the new rule, such as discounting broadband too.